 I've detailed the reasons for this gap in prior comments – essentially, we've observed an increasingly selective “garbage-stock” rally, where a declining number of individual stocks are outperforming the S&P 500, and those outperformers have increasingly featured poor financial quality (on the basis of S&P's quality ratings).
 These are generally not stocks that I view as appropriate investments, and over the long-term, for good reason.

 Now, a modest, brief period of lagging performance is nothing particularly unusual from a long-term perspective, but unfortunately, this event occurred precisely at a point when the Fund was hedged due to a combination of overvalued, overbought, overbullish investment conditions.
-To understand the effect of this modest shortfall in stock selection performance over the past 8 months, recall that when the Fund is hedged against the impact of market fluctuations, its returns are roughly equal to:
+To understand the effect of this modest shortfall in stock selection performance over the past 8 months, recall that when the Fund is hedged against the impact of market fluctuations (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), its returns are roughly equal to:

 the difference in performance between the stocks owned by the Fund and the indices we use to hedge;